What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 STEP 2:

 Categorise your blended fabrics first.
 The easiest way to figure out how to wash a blend of fabrics is by following the instructions of the garment with the highest percentage of the fabric composition.
 If a garment states that it is 70% silk and 30% polyester, follow the washing instructions for silk.
-ADVICE: When it comes to delicate fabrics like silk, cashmere or wool, we recommend always using care instructions for those particular textiles.

 STEP 3:

-- Pure whites.
+- Pure whites

-- Lights & pastels.
+- Lights & pastels

-- Delicate & Embellished items.
+- Delicate & embellished items

-- Dark, black & dark grey.
+- Dark, black & dark grey colours

 STEP 4: